edisedis777/GravMap/README.md

    - Relationships: Connections to other nodes

 2. **Physics**:
-   - All nodes have a slight repulsion force to prevent overlapping
    - Related nodes attract each other, with force proportional to combined influence
    - The most influential node becomes the "central node" that others orbit around
    - Nodes with lower influence tend to orbit those with higher influence

 3. **Visual Cues**:
    - Node size represents influence
-   - Color gradient from light blue (lower influence) to dark red (higher influence)
-   - Connection line thickness indicates relationship strength

 ## Getting Started